donfarescobar/crud/README.md

-This README.md provides a clear overview of your Hospital Web application, including its features, tech stack, setup instructions, and project structure.
+This README.md provides a clear overview of your Admin Dashboard Web , including its features, tech stack, setup instructions, and project structure.
 Feel free to customize it further based on your specific needs!